c-sanders/Quaternion/README.md

 ```

 where the `a` represents the real part of a quaternion and is referred to as a scalar, while
-`ib + jc + kd` represent the imaginary parts of a quaternion and are referred to collectively as a
+`ib + jc + kd` represent the three imaginary parts of a quaternion and are referred to collectively
-vector.
+as a vector.

-To help distinguish all three imaginary parts of a quaternion from one another - as well as
+To help distinguish all three of these imaginary parts of a quaternion from one another - as well as
-from the scalar, the unit values `i`, `j`, and `k` are associated with each of a quaternion's three
+from the scalar, the unit values `i`, `j`, and `k` are associated with each of the three
 imaginary parts. `i` is simply equal to the square root of -1 as we saw a moment ago, while `j` and `k`
 are also equal to the square root of -1 and serve the same role for each of the other two imaginary
 parts of a quaternion as `i` does for the first imaginary part.